Downtown street racing incident ends with shots fired near kids, bricks thrown at officers

-KANSAS CITY, MO (KCTV) -- A wild street-racing event in downtown Kansas City on Tuesday night ended with dozens of vehicles fleeing the area, shots fired near young baseball players and bricks thrown at officers.
+KANSAS CITY, Missouri (KCTV/KSMO) -- A wild street-racing event in downtown Kansas City on Tuesday night ended with dozens of vehicles fleeing the area, shots fired near young baseball players and bricks thrown at officers.

 "An unknown number of vehicles ran over stop sticks as they attempted to elude officers, fleeing the scene," according to a narrative report released by the Kansas City Police Department.